nickbedner/cnoise/README.md

 Header only C port of libnoise with SIMD and extras.
 Future plans for GLSL.

 ## Settings up a Project

+Include the cnoise header and you're good to go

 ### Implemented